WebKingdom/JavaPractice/README.md

 # JavaPractice
-Private repository for Java practice problems or homework
+Repository for Java practice problems or homework